 But how do you choose the best bird feeder with so many great options on the market?
 If you need some assistance, you're in the right place.

-Read on for our full guide to bird feeders, or see the product matrix above for our five favorites.
+Read on for our full guide to bird feeders, or check out our favorites and why they made it to the top.

 Why should you buy a bird feeder?
 What are the benefits to your local birds and yourself?

 A bird feeder provides much-needed sustenance for birds.
 When food is scarce, it can mean the difference between life and death for them.

 Human developments have destroyed a lot of the natural habitat of native birds.
 By sharing a bird feeder with the local bird population, you're helping to give back a bit of what they've lost.

 Birds not only eat the food you put out for them, they also eat the insects, slugs, and snails from your yard.
 This is good news for gardeners struggling with pests.

 Placing a bird feeder will encourage larger numbers of birds to frequent your yard – and you get the pleasure that comes from watching them.

 Birds play an important part in your garden's ecosystem.
 Some birds (such as Eastern bluebirds) make excellent pest-controllers, whereas other birds (such as hummingbirds) help to pollinate your flowers.

 Hanging bird feeders are generally tube-shaped and designed to hang from branches or stands.
 They have holes and perches at the bottom where birds can sit and eat their seed.

 Hanging bird feeders tend to be fairly inexpensive and are readily available.